SparkPost/wordpress-sparkpost/docs/templates-attachments.md

 ## Caveats
 - You'll need additional permission (`Templates: Read/Write`) to your API Key.
 - Your metrics will be affected.
-You can no longer filter your data by Template ID.
+Filtering by Template ID will not include the emails sent using this mechanism.

 **Note: This is done ONLY WHEN a template is specified in plugin settings (or using hook) and the email contains attachments.** If you are never going to send attachment or never going to use Template, you don't need to do anything extra.